conan-io/docs/versioning/lockfiles.rst

 - :command:`--lockfile` argument in :command:`install/create/export/info`

     If the command builds a package, it can modify its reference.
-Even if teh version is not changed, if something in the recipe changes, it will get a new recipe revision RREV and if the package is built from sources again, it might end with a new, different package revision PREV.
+Even if the version is not changed, if something in the recipe changes, it will get a new recipe revision RREV and if the package is built from sources again, it might end with a new, different package revision PREV.
 Those changes will be updated in the *conan.lock* lockfile, and the package will be marked as "modified".